Most recent books 2023-2024

 We then examine the Waitangi Tribunal era, which changed everything, with 9 of the Boards converting to new governing entities.

 It’s a long but very interesting history.
-The book was commissioned by Te Puni Kokiri and Minister Mahuta; and may be launched later this year.
+The book was commissioned by Te Puni Kokiri and Minister Mahuta in 2020; and may be launched later this year.

-Plus, we now have some new chapters added dealing with various aspects of Māori farming. like the origins of Māori horticulture, revisiting the lives of the earliest Ahuwhenua farmers, the process by which Māori lost so much land to the 1930s, and a celebration of our Young Māori Farmers and Growers.
+Plus, we now have some new chapters added dealing with various aspects of Māori farming. like the origins of Māori horticulture, revisiting the lives of the earliest Ahuwhenua farmers, the process by which Māori lost so much land to the 1930s, and a celebration of the new generation of Young Māori Farmers and Growers.

 Ahuwhenua encapsulates an amazing history of Māori economic and social transformation made possible through the dedication and hard work of generations of Māori farmers in often trying and difficult circumstances – a wonderful testament to their commitment and resolve.